Touched by His Healing Hand

 By Dr. Neil Nedley

-This past spring my wife, Erica, had surgery to remove a large benign hemangioma, a mass of blood vessels in the skin.
+This past spring my wife, Erica, had surgery to remove a large benign hemangioma, a mass of blood vessels in the liver.
 Two segments of her liver were removed in the process, but we praised the Lord for a successful surgery and healing.
 Fourteen and a half weeks later, however, Erica began experiencing moderate to severe pelvic pain with weakness.
 Labs revealed return of anemia and an abdominal pelvic CT scan was performed within one week.
 The results that came back were shocking!

 Erica had an enlarged uterus with a large 8 by 9 cm mass with findings consistent with invasion into the cervix and enlarged lymph nodes surrounding the mass and up the aorta.
 It appeared to have metastasized.
 The radiologist read all of these findings consistent with endometrial cancer (Stage 4), which is essentially a death sentence.